-All legal matters incident to the authorization and issuance of the 2012 Bonds are subject to the approval of Gilmore & Bell, P.C., Lincoln, Nebraska, Bond Counsel, whose approving opinion in connection with the issuance of the 2012 Bonds in substantially the form attached hereto as "APPENDIX F: FORM OF OPINION OF BOND COUNSEL" will be delivered to the City.
-Certain legal matters with respect to the City will be passed upon by the Lincoln City Attorney, certain matters with respect to LES will be passed upon by its General Counsel and certain matters with respect to the Underwriter will be passed upon by Underwriter's Counsel.
-Bond Counsel has not reviewed this Official Statement except for (a) the cover page hereof (other than yields or prices), (b) the portions hereof describing the 2012 Bonds, (c) the sections entitled "DESCRIPTION OF THE 2012 BONDS," "SECURITY FOR THE 2012 BONDS" and "TAX MATTERS and (d) "APPENDIX C: SUMMARY OF CERTAIN PROVISIONS OF THE ORDINANCE" and "APPENDIX F: FORM OF OPINION OF BOND COUNSEL," and, except for such portions, Bond Counsel has not participated in the preparation of this Official Statement.
+All legal matters incident to the authorization and issuance of the 2013 Bonds are subject to the approval of Kutak Rock LLP, Omaha, Nebraska, Bond Counsel, whose approving opinion in connection with the issuance of the 2013 Bonds in substantially the form attached hereto as "APPENDIX F: FORM OF OPINION OF BOND COUNSEL" will be delivered to the City.
+Certain legal matters with respect to the City will be passed upon by the Lincoln City Attorney, certain matters with respect to LES will be passed upon by its General Counsel and certain matters with respect to the Underwriters will be passed upon by Counsel to the Underwriters.
+Bond Counsel has not reviewed this Official Statement except for (a) the cover page hereof (other than yields or prices), (b) the portions hereof describing the 2013 Bonds and the Ordinance, (c) the sections entitled "DESCRIPTION OF THE 2013 BONDS," "SECURITY FOR THE 2013 BONDS," "CONTINUING DISCLOSURE" and "TAX MATTERS" and (d) "APPENDIX C: SUMMARY OF CERTAIN PROVISIONS OF THE ORDINANCE," "APPENDIX D: FORM OF CONTINUING DISCLOSURE UNDERTAKING" and "APPENDIX F: FORM OF OPINION OF BOND COUNSEL," and, except for such portions, Bond Counsel has not participated in the preparation of this Official Statement.